cancanchihao/League_of_Legend_Data_Visualization/README.md

 # League of Legend(LoL) Data Visualization

-This is the open code repository for the team project made by a student team _"Six Sixes"_ at Sichuan University, _"Data Visualization"_ course.
+This is the open code repository for the group project made by a student team _"Six Sixes"_ at Sichuan University, _"Data Visualization"_ course.

 The code includes: **1) front-end page and visualization** (mainly by Vue with CSS); **2) back-end server** (mainly by Java with SpringBoot); **3) data processing and crawler** (mainly by Python), and other parts such as document desciption and records.